Software Development: LINQ (Language Integrated Query) and SQL

 LINQ provides database query and update capabilities.
 LINQ is a part of ADO.NET – which is used to manipulate Microsoft SQL Server data.

-LINQ is a better version of SQL – it automatically maps the different data types of Visual Basic and the SQL Server database.
-LINQ now has the long missing option of Visual Basic functionality in the data selection process – Microsoft Access had this from inception.
+LINQ is an Object-Relational Mapping (ORM) version of SQL – it automatically maps the different data types of Visual Basic and the SQL Server database.
+LINQ now has the long missing option of Visual Basic functionality in the data selection process.

 There are many variations of LINQ – LINQ to SQL, LINQ to Entities, LINQ to XML, LINQ to Objects.
 LINQ to Entities replaces LINQ to SQL which is no longer supported by Microsoft.